starfishpatkhoo/ytcp/README.md

 ### Can someone else control my Player?

 No, they cannot.
 For the same reason why remote control from a different device won't work (as explained in the previous question), no one can control your Player instance with another browser window of the Controller.
 Unless of course, they've already hacked your computer.

+### Does this slow down or affect my YouTube playback speed/quality?

+No. Your video will play as well as and as fast as you normally would since it is still your browser that does the actual playing from YouTube.

 ### Why is the text in the Player so big?